-Seattle apartment building evacuated after reports of explosion
+Seattle apartment building evacuated after firework explosion

-Seattle fire crews evacuated an apartment building in the Lower Queen Anne area Wednesday morning after 911 callers reported hearing an explosion.
+A man who said he was handling fireworks was hospitalized and a Seattle apartment building was evacuated Wednesday morning after 911 callers reported hearing an explosion.

 Crews responded to an automatic fire alarm in a building in the 100 block of First Avenue North shortly before 9:30 a.m., according to the Seattle Fire Department.